DFE-Digital/architecture/capability/architecture-capability-framework.md

 *[Add detail on DDaT pathways + DfE - from business analysis, development / DevOps, technical roles]*

 ## Profiles
-*[Add case studies for Enterprise / Solution / Technical Architect]*
+*[Add case studies for Enterprise / Solution / Technical / Data Architect]*

 For more information, or for help finding an architect for your project, contact the [architecture profession](mailto:architecture.profession@education.gov.uk)